 Have you been to San Antonio?
 What was your favorite thing?
 Comment below!

 Are you planning a trip in the United States?
-Read all of our articles about the USA in our United States Destination Guide.
+Read all of our articles about the USA in our United States Travel Guide.

 You Might Also Like: